Unmasking King Richard I: Does the Lionhearted King of England Have a Better Reputation Than He Deserves?

 Richard I leaving England for the Crusades. ( Public Domain )

 In June 1191, the king arrived in Acre.
 The city fell in July and Richard’s brilliant victory over Saladin at the Battle of Arsuf resulted in the control of the southern Levantine coast all the way to Jaffa by the Crusaders.
 In 1192, Richard concluded a treaty with Saladin, which included a truce of three years and permission for Christian pilgrims to access the holy places in Jerusalem.
 Nevertheless, the Third Crusade ultimately failed to achieve its main goal, i.e. the recapture of Jerusalem.

 Tiles depicting Richard I of England and Saladin, now in the British Museum. ( CC BY SA 3.0 )

 Diplomatic Issues Take their Toll

 King Richard seems to have not been on good terms with the other leaders of the Crusade.
 For instance, he had quarreled with Philip II, the King of France, and insulted Leopold V, the Duke of Austria, by tearing down his banner.
 The former had returned to France following the fall of Acre and was plotting to take over Richard’s lands in France.
 This was one of the reasons that prompted the English king to leave the Holy Land and to return to Europe.

 Richard and Philip of France, French manuscript of 1261. ( Public Domain )

-Richard was then handed over to the Holy Roman Emperor, Henry VI and was only released after a huge ransom of 150,000 marks was paid.
+King Richard I was then handed over to the Holy Roman Emperor, Henry VI, and was only released after a huge ransom of 150,000 marks was paid.
 After returning to England, Richard was crowned as King of England for a second time, as he feared that the ransom paid to Henry VI had compromised the independence of his kingship.

 - King John: The Worst Monarch in English History?